Migrate from Xsolla to Stash

 Both Stash and Xsolla call your game's APIs to grant players their items.
 The only change is to the payloads you parse.
 To get started, configure a webhook server in Stash:

-- Open your project in Stash Studio.
+1. Open your game in Stash Studio.

 You can also configure other webhooks in Stash Studio to receive information about player actions in the web shop.
 If you already have an endpoint for granting purchases to players, the migration effort is minimal.